 Despite these surface similarities, there’s quite a lot separating these misspelled serpents, not just the more apparent build volume bump on the Plus and Max.

-Having tested and reviewed the Anycubic Kobra to compare it against its bigger brothers, we’re here to help you find the right fit your printing plans.
-So, here’s our comprehensive Anycubic Kobra vs Kobra Plus vs Kobra Max comparison guide.
+Having tested and reviewed the Anycubic Kobra to compare it against its bigger brothers, here’s my comprehensive Anycubic Kobra vs Kobra Plus vs Kobra Max comparison guide.

 Anycubic Kobra vs Kobra Plus vs Kobra Max: Meet The Printers